nservant/HiC-Pro/doc/MANUAL.rst

     	MY_INSTALL_PATH/bin/HiC-Pro -i FULL_PATH_TO_RAW_DATA -o FULL_PATH_TO_OUTPUTS -c MY_LOCAL_CONFIG_FILE -s mapping -s quality_checks

 Note that in sequential mode, the INPUT argument depends on the analysis step.
-See te `user's cases <USER_CASES.rst>`_ for more examples.
+See te :ref:`user's cases <USERCASES>` for more examples.

 +-----------------------+--------------------+
 | INPUT DATA TYPE IN STEPWISE MODE           |